I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 a.
 Initial Actions

-• In the notices acknowledging the request for review (see C.1, above), explain to the parties that:
+In the notices acknowledging the request for review (see HALLEX I-1-2-46 C, above), the reviewing official will explain to the parties that:

-1. you, the reviewing official, plan to disapprove the fee agreement and why; and
+• The reviewing official plans to disapprove the fee agreement and why; and

-• When the diary period expires or when all parties have commented, decide whether the decision maker's approval determination was correct, considering the fee agreement, comments, and relevant information received.
+When the diary period expires or when all parties have commented, the reviewing official will decide whether the decision maker's approval determination was correct, considering the fee agreement, comments, and relevant information received.

 b.
 Reviewing Official Determines Fee Agreement Incorrectly Approved

-• Enclose form SSA-1560-U4, “Petition to Obtain Approval of a Fee for Representing a Claimant before the Social Security Administration,” and notify the representative that the representative must file a fee petition to request approval of any fee the representative wants to charge and collect.
+The reviewing official will enclose Form SSA-1560, “Petition for Authorization to Charge and Collect a Fee for Services Before the Social Security Administration,” and notify the representative that they must file a fee petition to request approval of any fee they want to charge and collect.
 (See HALLEX I-1-2-1 C).

-• In a case involving withheld past-due benefits, inform a representative who is eligible to receive direct payment that within 60 days the representative must file the fee petition or file a written notice of the intent to do so in order to receive direct payment from the claimant's withheld past-due benefits.
+In a case involving withheld past-due benefits, the reviewing official must inform a representative who is eligible to receive direct payment that within 60 days they must file the fee petition or file a written notice of the intent to do so in order for the representative or entity with a valid assignment to receive direct payment from the claimant's withheld past-due benefits.